Newgrange Celtic day tour

 Newgrange Celtic Day Tour availability and departure times -

-Departs (Dublin 0820am - returns to Dublin approx. 1600 / 1630 hrs) ► Once you click on the check availability button below (you will be able to select a pickup location) ► When payment is confirmed you then receive an auto generated tour confirmation via e mail ►Advanced booking is required Download our unique Newgrange Boyne Valley day tour brochure
+Departs (Dublin 0820am - returns to Dublin approx. 1600 / 1630 hrs) ► Once you click on the check availability button below (you will be able to select a pickup location) ► When payment is confirmed you then receive an auto generated tour confirmation via e mail ►Advanced online booking is required.
+(However why not) Download NEW unique Newgrange day tours from Dublin brochure today

 Visit 1 - Newgrange Tour "Stone age passage tomb" (c.3,200 B.C)

 Visiting Newgrange (c 3,200 B.C.) an ancient monument in the Boyne Valley is a must for every visitor to Ireland.
 This is one of the places in Ireland that will take your breath away simply by being there.
 Newgrange passage tomb is arguably one of the finest monuments of European pre-history, it was built during the Neolithic or New Stone Age by a wealthy farming community that prospered on the rich lands of the Boyne Valley.